ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 core DAP protocol.
 In addition, successful execution of a DAP task implies agreement on the task configuration.
 This is provided by binding the parameters to the task ID, which in turn is bound to each report uploaded for a task.
-Furthermore, inclusion of the Taskbind extension in the report share means Aggregators that do not implement this extension will reject the report as required by ({{Section 4.5.1.4 of !DAP}}).
+Furthermore, inclusion of the Taskbind extension in the report means Aggregators that do not implement this extension will reject the report as required by ({{Section 4.5.3 of !DAP}}).

 The task provisioning mechanism in {{taskprov}} extends the threat model of DAP by including a new logical role, called the Author.
 The Author is responsible